Military history of India: Ghaznavid invasion

 In the early 11th century, Mahmud of Ghazni conquered the Rajput Hindu Shahi kingdom in the North-west frontier in Afghanistan and Pakistan, and his raids into northern India weakened the Pratihara kingdom, which was drastically reduced in size and came under the control of the Chandelas.
 Mahmud sacked some temples across northern India, including the temple at Somnath in Gujarat, but his permanent conquests were limited to the Punjab.
 The early 11th century also saw the reign of the polymath king Raja Bhoj, the Paramara ruler of Malwa.
+Ghaznavids were later repulsed by many local Hindu dynasties in which Chauhans under Vigraharaja IV are known to have played a crucial role.